digitalcredentials/workflow-coordinator/README.md

 ## Easy Start

 We've tried hard to make this as simple as possible to install and maintain, but also easy to evaluate and understand as you consider whether digital credentials are useful for your project, and whether this issuer would work for you.

-These four step should take less than five minutes in total:
+Installing and running the issuer is straightforward and should take less than five minutes in total.
+The trickier part is exposing your coordinator so that a wallet can make calls to your coordinator.
+We describe some approaches further below.

 ### Install Docker